aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 A simple sentence all by itself (e.g. "it is snowing") is interpreted in "TELL" mood, unless ended by a question mark (e.g. "it is snowing?").
 This syntax diverges just a little from the syntax of a "real" question in English, which in this case would require swapping the verb "to be" with the dummy subject "it" (i.e. "is it snowing?") but we think that the two forms are still pretty close, and this issue could probably be fixed in the future by some slight additions to Deixiscript's concrete syntax.

-In general almost all syntactic elements of Deixiscript can be interpreted as either "TELL" statements or "ASK" expressions.
+In general, almost all syntactic elements of Deixiscript can be interpreted as either "TELL" statements or "ASK" expressions.

-However, with some syntactic elements only one kind of behavior makes sense, for instance: strings, numbers, Booleans are only meant to evaluate to themselves (they are constants after all), so they do not have a TELL mood.
+However, concerning some syntactic elements, only one or the other kind of behavior makes any real sense, for instance: strings, numbers and Booleans are only meant to evaluate to themselves (they are constants after all), so they do not have a TELL mood.

-The way this is technically handled is through the addition of an extra component to a Deixiscript Idea (and to the other AST types that need it): a Boolean attribute that we will call "CMD" flag.
-Depending on its value, an AST object's eval method will behave in one way (TELL) or in the other (ASK).
-A new copy (following the code's functional approach) of an AST object can be made with a different value of the CMD flag.
+The way this is technically handled is through the addition of an extra component to a Deixiscript simple sentence (and to the other AST types that need it): a Boolean attribute that we will call the "TELL flag".
+Depending on its value, an AST object's `eval()` method will behave in one way (TELL) or in the other (ASK).
+A brand new copy (following the code's functional approach) of an AST object can be made with a different value of the TELL flag.

 === Other Grammatical Moods

-Both statements and questions in English are expressed with the same grammatical mood, the one known as the indicative mood.
+Both statements and questions in English are expressed in the same grammatical mood, the one known as the indicative mood.
 There are other grammatical moods in English, such as: subjunctive (to express unreal or hypothetical situations) and imperative (to give orders).

 We won't be needing an explicit subjunctive mood (as it is rarely used in modern English anyway), and we will be using a different kind of sentence all together (the "Order") to express a kind of "imperative mood" as we shall see in the later sections.

 === Defining Meaning

-Simple sentences (Ideas), don't have any predefined meaning in the current version Deixiscript: just like functions in other programming languages, they must be defined before they can be used, this can be done through the "Definition" syntactic construct that looks a lot like a complex sentence in English (as we will see).
+Simple sentences don't have any predefined meaning in the current version Deixiscript: just like functions in other programming languages they must be defined before they can be used, this can be done through the "Definition" syntactic construct that looks a lot like a complex sentence in English (as we will see).

+For instance, a Definition could look like this: "a tablecloth is red means the color = red", this would define the meaning of the predicate "red" in relation to the subject "tablecloth", which could be very different from the meaning of the same predicate applied to some other kind of entity (e.g. "a guard is red means the political-affiliation = USSR").

-Most other AST types have an intrinsic meaning which cannot be overridden/overloaded, for instance: arithmetic operators, logic operators, comparison operators, the equal sign (which works either as a comparison operator or as an assignment depending on the syntactic context); these all have a fixed meaning for the sake of simplicity.
+Most other AST types have an intrinsic meaning which cannot be overridden/overloaded, for instance: arithmetic operators, logic operators, comparison operators, the equal sign (which works either as a comparison operator or as an assignment depending on the syntactic context).
+All of these operators have a fixed meaning (for the sake of simplicity).

 As a side note: the copula (i.e. the verb "to be") is _not_ treated the same as the equal sign.
 The equal sign strictly compares identity, while the copula can be used with "various meanings" (with adjectives) as we will see.